The Trump administration didn’t put much value on lowering carbon emissions.

 “It is essential that agencies capture the full costs of greenhouse gas emissions as accurately as possible, including by taking global damages into account,” Biden said in his executive order.
 “Doing so facilitates sound decision-making, recognizes the breadth of climate impacts, and supports the international leadership of the United States on climate issues.”

 Newell said he also expects that the Biden administration will apply the social cost of carbon across government decision-making more broadly than just the regulatory process.
 For example, Biden noted in his executive order that he wanted his Interagency Working Group to consider the application of the social cost of carbon to areas such as government procurement.
 Biden has already made clear that he wants to use the federal government’s purchasing power to boost demand for electric vehicles as part of his climate plan; applying a higher social cost of carbon to such decisions would help justify purchases, even if EVs cost more than conventional vehicles in the short-term.
+(In testimony before Congress on Feb.
+24, U.S. Postmaster General Louis Dejoy, a Trump appointee, said he would commit to only converting 10 percent of the Postal Service’s vehicles to EVs, citing the cost.)

 Of course, that input will include a push from forces within industry and on the right who supported the Trump administration’s approach.
 The Institute for Energy Research, a nonprofit with funders that include right-wing foundations, posted a scathing essay last month by its senior economist, David Kreutzer, calling the social cost of carbon “unknown and virtually unknowable,” and based on arbitrary inputs.
 “Whether or not dead people vote in significant numbers may be an open question, but dead policies are flourishing in DC right now,” Kreutzer wrote.